Enhancing Your Family Tree Chart With Graphics

 your chart if you'd like.

-Framing your family tree with borders or
+Framing your family tree with borders or corner elements

-size chart and is relatively easy to put in place.
+Corner ornamentation can dress up small charts and is relatively easy to put in place.
 Using a border graphic to frame a small

 family tree can work nicely as well, but graphic borders don't always resize well or work